Does North Carolina have a helmet law for motorcyclists and motorcycle passengers?

 Specifically, North Carolina's motorcycle helmet law says "No person shall operate a motorcycle or moped upon a highway or public vehicular area unless the operator and all passengers thereon wear on their heads, with a retention strap properly secured, safety helmets of a type that complies with [federal safety standards]."

 To see the full text of North Carolina's motorcycle helmet law, go to North Carolina General Statutes section 20-140.4.
-And for more information on safety regulations in the state, check out the Motorcyclists' Handbook from the North Carolina Division of Motor Vehicles.

 For violations of North Carolina's helmet law, the statute mandates that an infraction be issued and that the offender pay a fine of $25.50 plus applicable costs, but no "points" will be assessed against the violator's driver's license.